descope/swift-sdk/README.md

 Descope.sessionManager.manageSession(session)
 ```

-On the next application launch check if there's a logged in user to
+On the next application launch we can check if there's a logged in
-decide which screen to show:
+user to decide which screen to show:

 ```swift
 func initialViewController() -> UIViewController {